aws-samples/emr-bootstrap-actions/spark/examples/building-spark-for-emr.md

 # DISCLAIMER

 The following information is for sharing with community on how to compile/build a custom installation of [Spark](http://spark.apache.org) for the EMR environment.
-It does not nesecarilly represent how a "current" build of Spark may be done and provided by AWS or affliates.
+It does not necessarily represent how a "current" build of Spark may be done and provided by AWS or affiliates.
 Please use at your own risk.

 # References